 If you won the lottery tomorrow, would you carry on doing what you're doing, or change jobs, or stop working?

-I would still carry on what I was doing but I probably wouldn't do it as much.
-I'd spend more time making music than I would travelling and touring.
+I would still carry on what I was doing, but I probably wouldn't do it as much.
+I'd spend more time making music than I would traveling and touring.
 I'd be more stationary, wherever it was.
 I would leave Los Angeles, buy a few houses.
-I love Nashville, I love Austin, I love Utah, I love Tahoe where I grew up – places that are beautiful, filled with nature, not metropolitan, the antithesis of LA, New York, San Francisco.
+I love Nashville, I love Austin, I love Utah, I love Tahoe where I grew up—places that are beautiful, filled with nature, not metropolitan, the antithesis of LA, New York, San Francisco.

 If you were a wrestler, what song would you come into the ring to?

 Some disco tune.
 Something a little soft but that gets you in the mood.
-I'm going to have to go with one of my favourite songs which is "Promises" by Barbara Streisand and Barry Gibbs.
+I'm going to have to go with one of my favorite songs, which is "Promises" by Barbara Streisand and Barry Gibbs.

 When in your life have you been truly overcome with fear?